KDKA-FM: Sportsradio 93.7 The Fan

 The station adopted the KDKA-FM call sign on February 15, 2010.
 Many new CBS FM Sports stations took the same call letters as co-owned heritage AM or TV stations in their markets, including Boston's WBZ-FM, Philadelphia's WIP-FM, Baltimore's WJZ-FM, and Dallas' KRLD-FM.
 In this case, KDKA-FM took the call letters used by historic KDKA Radio since 1920.
 Even though the Federal Communications Commission does not usually grant call signs beginning with a "K" in the East, since those same call letters are on an existing grandfathered co-owned station, the KDKA-FM call sign was approved.
 (There had been a previous KDKA-FM in Pittsburgh owned by Westinghouse Broadcasting, which broadcast from the 1950s until 1979, mostly simulcasting KDKA at 92.9 MHz.
 Currently, it is separately owned WLTJ.)

 In 2012, KDKA-FM became the flagship station for the Pittsburgh Pirates Radio Network and the University of Pittsburgh Panthers IMG College Sports Network.
 KDKA-FM took over Pirates broadcasts from previous flagship WPGB.
 If Pitt and the Pirates are on at the same time, KDKA-FM airs the Panthers and KDKA carries the Pirates.

-On February 2, 2017, CBS Radio agreed to merge with Entercom, becoming a separate, publicly-traded company under the Entercom name.
-The merger was approved on November 9, 2017, and was completed on the 17th.
+On February 2, 2017, CBS Radio agreed to merge with Entercom, becoming a separate, publicly traded company under the Entercom name.
+The merger was approved on November 9, 2017, and was completed on November 17.

+In October 2025, the station was awarded a Marconi Award by the National Association of Broadcasters in the "Best Large Market Station" category.